razamehar/Reading-List-using-ADK/README.md

 - `currently reading` – Book is being read
 - `read` – Book has been finished

+## Inspiration
+This project was inspired by a course by [Mayank Aggarwal](https://github.com/mayank953).
+The course provided valuable insights into building a reading list application, which served as the foundation for this project.

 ## License
 This project is licensed under the Raza Mehar License.
 See the LICENSE.md file for details.